rsnikhil/Experimental_RISCV_Feature_Model/README.md

 - Implementation options such as support for misaligned memory accesses
 - What actually gets written to a CSR WARL field on a CSR write

-In this REPO you will find:
+In this repo you will find:

 - `RISCV_Feature_Types.py`: a specification of all possible features and their constraints (allowed values, preconditions, dependence